andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 `KnownNat n` instance (As discussed in [previous part](https://blog.jle.im/entry/practical-dependent-types-in-haskell-1.html#on-typeclasses-and-dictionaries)).

-`toSing` works using a simple typeclass mechanism with associated types whose job is to associate types of values with the kinds of their singletons.
+`toSing` works using a simple typeclass mechanism with an associated type whose job is to connect the types of values with the kinds of their singletons.
 It associates `Bool` (the type) with `Bool` (the kind), `Integer` (the type) with `Nat` (the kind), `[Integer]` (the type) with `[Nat]` (the kind), etc., and it does it with simple applications of type families (here’s a [nice tutorial on